 With REVEN v2, you can build RE projects where analyzed scenarios are recorded from Virtual Machines(VMs), either VirtualBox or QEMU.
-Although choosing one vs the other will depend on your work habits, we recommend:

 - VM configuration and setup is a heavy job.